 He began his career with Peat Marwick Mitchell & Co. (now KPMG) where he trained as a chartered accountant.
 He was appointed a partner of the firm in 1988.

 Mr Flint was appointed Chairman of the Institute of International Finance in June 2012.
-He is a member of the Mayor of Beijing’s International Business Leaders’ Advisory Council as well as the Mayor of Shanghai’s International Business Leaders’ Advisory Council, and a member of the International Advisory Board of the China Europe International Business School, Shanghai.
-He is also a director of the Hong Kong Association, an independent external member of the UK government’s Financial Services Trade and Investment Board in the UK until June 2015 and has been, by invitation from the Prime Minister a British Business Ambassador.
-He was appointed a director of the Peterson Institute for International Economics in December 2014.
+He is a member of both the Mayor of Beijing’s and the Mayor of Shanghai’s International Business Leaders’ Advisory Councils, as well as a member of the International Advisory Board of the China Europe International Business School, Shanghai.
+He was an independent external member of the Financial Services Trade and Investment Board in the UK until June 2015 and has been, by invitation from the Prime Minister, a British Business Ambassador since January 2014.

 Mr Flint was born in Scotland in July 1955 and was educated at Glasgow University where he gained a B.Acc (Hons) degree.
 He also completed the PMD course at Harvard Business School in 1983.
 He is a member of the Institute of Chartered Accountants of Scotland and the Association of Corporate Treasurers.
 He is a Fellow of The Chartered Institute of Management Accountants.